-Benefits for radiation therapy (also known as radiation oncology or therapeutic oncology) include the inpatient or outpatient treatment of a disease by X-ray, gamma ray, accelerated particles, mesons, neutrons, radium or radioactive isotopes, including the cost of the radioactive material.
+Benefits for radiation therapy (also known as radiation oncology or therapeutic oncology) include the inpatient or outpatient treatment of a disease by X-ray, gamma ray, accelerated particles, mesons, neutrons, and radium or radioactive isotopes, including the cost of the radioactive material.

-Respiratory /Pulmonary Rehabilitation Therapy
+Respiratory/Pulmonary Rehabilitation Therapy

-Benefits for respiratory therapy include the treatment of acute or chronic lung conditions through the use of intermittent positive breathing (IPPB) treatments, chest percussion, and postural drainage.
+Benefits for respiratory therapy include the treatment of acute or chronic lung conditions using intermittent positive breathing (IPPB) treatments, chest percussion, and postural drainage.

-Pulmonary therapy includes treatment through a multi-disciplinary program which combines Physical Therapy with an educational process directed towards the stabilization of pulmonary diseases and the improvement of functional status.
+Pulmonary therapy includes treatment through a multi-disciplinary program.
+This program combines physical therapy with an educational process directed towards the stabilization of pulmonary diseases and the improvement of functional status.